Generalizing Differentially Private Decentralized Deep Learning with Multi-Agent Consensus: Background

 \subsection{Differential Privacy}

-Differential privacy ensures that, if two datasets differ by only one individual's data, the output of an algorithm does not reveal whether that individual's data was used.
-This property provides a strong privacy guarantee while allowing useful insights to be extracted from the dataset.
-We consider datasets $\mathcal{D} \in \mathcal{X} \times \mathcal{Y}$ where $\mathcal{X}$ is the feature domain and $\mathcal{Y}$ the label domain.
-Changes in a dataset are formalized by a symmetric, binary adjacency relation $Adj(\cdot, \cdot)$.
+Differential privacy ensures that, if two datasets differ by one individual data sample, the output of an algorithm does not reveal whether that sample was used.
+We specify such differences with the adjacency relation $Adj(\cdot, \cdot)$.